 At the Cathedral, baptism is incorporated into regular worship services on specified Sundays during the year.
 Because baptism is the outward and visible action that connects a person to God in a covenant relationship, it belongs in public worship, rather than private ceremony.

-Adolescents and adults who desire baptism should contact Catherine Breed.
+Adolescents and adults who desire baptism should contact Ciara Castenell.
 Instruction is required.
-Parents who wish to have infants or young children baptized may register by contacting Catherine Breed as well.
+Parents who wish to have infants or young children baptized may register by contacting Ciara Castenell as well.
 Parents must attend a baptismal workshop; godparents (sponsors) are also strongly encouraged to attend.

 Upcoming Baptism Sundays: